Reputation in the Shadow of Exit: APPENDIX: OMITTED PROOFS

 \subsection{PROOF OF PROPOSITION \ref{p: markov folk theorem}}

 \begin{proof} First, note that if $\mu_0(\omega_R) = 1$, then it must be that in every sequential equilibrium $\mu(h^t)(\omega_R) = 1$ as well for all on-path histories (as the agent has a degenerate prior belief).
 Now fix any history $h^t$; at any successor history $h^s, h^{s'} \succ h^t$, it must be that $\sigma(h^s) = \sigma(h^{s'})$, so in particular future play cannot vary based on play today.
-Thus, the long-run player's action must be myopically optimal, and hence $\sigma_L(h^t) = 0$ at any history $h^s$.
+Thus, the long-run player's action must be myopically optimal, since

+for all $\alpha$, and hence $\sigma_L(h^t) = 0$ at any history $h^s$.
 Short-run players must play the {same} myopic best response at each history, so in equilibrium $\{\sigma_i(h^t)\}_{i \in [N]} \in \mcal N(0)$ always.
 Hence all equilibria are repeated static Nash.
 Public randomization convexifies the payoff set. \end{proof}